Spread your message.

 As an introductory offer, substantial discounts can reduce that CPM rate by 50%.

-If you need a ready-to-air ad produced, we can handle that too.
-(Something simple is usually an additional $25-50, with fancy stuff costing more.)
+(And if you need us to script and record an ad for you, something simple is usually an additional $25-50, with fancy stuff costing more.)

 Should you?
 Probably.